 - Avoid making sudden or loud noises underwater.

-- Avoid leaning on, holding onto, or touching any part of the reef.
+- Do not touch, lean on or hold onto any part of the reef.

 - Avoid kicking up and disturbing the sand, if you’re over a sandy area.